dieghernan/chulapa/docs/collections/_docs/04_layouts.md

 #### Cloud tags and categories

-There are two layouts you can use to create clouds of tags and categories.
+There are two layouts you can use to create clouds of tags and categories:

-**Jekyll >= 4.1.0** introduced a breaking change on this feature, so setup differs depending on the version you use.
-More details in [chulapa/issues/29](https://github.com/dieghernan/chulapa/issues/29).
-{: .alert .alert-danger .p-3 .mx-2}

-##### Jekyll < 4.1.0

-Just use

 ```yaml
 ---